 Bounty Hunter Development Plans, Napa

-Bounty Hunter has acquired several lots in a prime part of downtown Napa on the corner of First and Main Streets.
+Bounty Hunter owns several lots in a prime part of downtown Napa on the corner of First and Main Streets.
 The plan was to eventually build a four-story building and move the existing restaurant and bar and offices to the new location.
 Since August 2019, Bounty Hunter has no longer been affiliated with this project although Alejandro Bulgheroni still owns this site.

 Bounty Hunter, Walnut Creek

 In April 2019, Bounty Hunter opened its first location other then in downtown Napa in downtown Walnut Creek (San Francisco Bay Area) at 1521 Mount Diablo Boulevard – about an hour drive from the Bounty Hunter in downtown Napa.
 Limited parking is available in a metered parking lot on the side of the building or curbside in front of the restaurant.
 This space is sizable inside with a prominent bar, intimate recessed booths and other table seating.

 A highly visible display of wine bottles greets guests next to the entrance (the wine retail shop) – as expected there are numerous selections from the Napa Valley as well as wines from some of Alejandro Bulgheroni’s other wineries including from the ‘mothership’ Bodega Garzón in Uruguay.
 There are over 400 wines in total to choose from.
 And like in their Napa location, the wine list features “the Holy Grail” a selection of some of mostly Napa Valley’s most coveted and exclusive wines.